 Since most investors have a large stake in U.S. stocks and it’s the largest stock market in the world, let’s take a look at what kind of returns might be expected in the future.
-Take a look at the chart below.

-When the P/E was much higher than average, for example in 2001, stocks tend to perform below average in the future.
+When the P/E was much higher than average, for example at 29 in April of 2000, stocks tended to perform below average in the future.
 From year end 2001-2011, the S&P 500 returned only 1.5%/yr.
-When the P/E is well below average, for example in 1931 and 1981, stocks performed well.
-However, from 1955-1975 and during the 1990’s, stocks performed well while the Shiller P/E was well above average.
-Where is the Shiller P/E now and what does it predict?
+When the P/E was well below average, for example in 1931 and 1981, stocks performed well in subsequent periods.
+However, from 1955-1975 and during the 1990’s, stocks performed well even though the P/E was above its long term average.